super-resolution/Locan/docs/source/properties.rst

     * centroid
         tuple with mean of all localization coordinates
     * `localization_count`
-        number of localizations from all groups
+        number of localizations within a group
     * `region_measure_h`
         area/volume (for all possible hulls)
     * `subregion_measure_h`